 The high pH and the presence of bicarbonates contribute to iron deficiency, whereas in acidic soil soluble aluminum is more abundant and restricts iron absorption.

 Iron is essential because it forms parts of certain enzymes and numerous proteins that carry electrons during photosynthesis and respiration.

 It undergoes alternate oxidation and reduction between the Fe2+ and Fe2+ states as it acts as an electron carrier in proteins.

 Chlorine Deficiency Symptoms

 One of the more interesting is 4-chloroindoleacetic acid, which seems to be a natural auxin hormone.
 Most species absorb 10 to 100 times as much chloride as they require, so it represents a common example of luxury consumption.

-Chloride is rarely if ever deficient in nature because of its high solubility and availability in soils and because it is also transported in dust or in tiny moisture droplets by wind and rain to leaves, where absorption occurs.
+Chloride is rarely if ever deficient because of its high solubility and availability in soils and because it is also transported in dust or tiny moisture droplets by wind and rain to leaves, where absorption occurs.

 Manganese Deficiency Symptoms

-Deficiency Symptoms of Boron
+Boron Deficiency Symptoms

 Zinc Deficiency Symptoms